praxis-of-nines/khafra-search/README.md

 # Khafra Search

-Khafra allows you to easily deploy and maintain a search cluster similar to elastic search.
+Khafra allows you to easily deploy and run Manticore or Sphinx as an Elixir deployment.
+The idea is eventually to create a managed cluster similar to ElasticSearch.
 You will want to use khafra if:

-- You want to keep your deployments and tooling Elixir based and not learn how to maintain Sphinx
+- You want to keep your deployments and tooling Elixir based and not learn how to maintain Sphinx or Manticore
 - You test and reindex your project often in development and wish to speed up your development cycle
 - You find it messy to keep track of all the configuration files for projects over and over
 - You wish to deploy Sphinx without configuring CRON jobs on the server
 - You want to monitor sphinx from an Elixir or Phoenix project
-- New to search indexing and want to learn!
+- New to search indexing and want to learn

-Khafra is a dependency that can be added to any Elixir project or Phoenix Framework and uses Quantum to handle job execution schedules (for non-real time indexing use cases).
+Khafra is a dependency that can be added to any Elixir project and uses Quantum to handle job execution schedules (for non-real time indexing use cases).

 To query your running sphinx environment you can use the [Giza Sphinx Client for Elixir](https://hex.pm/packages/giza_sphinxsearch)